 "I guess music was my religion, even though we had little of either in the house" wrote Graham Nash in his biography Wild Tales: A Rock & Roll Life, talking about growing up in Salford, Greater Manchester.
 "There wasn't much singing and certainly no records – we couldn't afford 'em!"

-Like so many of his generation, it was pirate station Radio Luxembourg that introduced Nash to rock'n'roll at a time when the BBC's coverage of popular music was restricted to the Light Programme.
+Like so many of his generation, it was Radio Luxembourg that introduced Nash to rock'n'roll at a time when the BBC's coverage of popular music was restricted to the Light Programme.
 If you wanted light orchestras, dance bands, brass bands and military marches, the likes of The Billy Cotton Band Show and Music While You Work had you covered, but Luxembourg offered a glimpse into a whole new world.

 "When the weather permitted, the signal came in like magic," says Nash.
 "When I was a teenager, everything they played made an impression on me: The Platters, Fats Domino, Gene Vincent, Jerry Lee Lewis, Buddy Holly, Elvis, the whole pantheon of early rock gods."

 Today, Nash is rock royalty himself, and he here picks the 10 records that changed his life.

 Big Bill Broonzy - Big Bill Broonzy Sings Folk Songs